-The gist of what I’m doing with the AppleScript is changing the permissions on various driver files that are used to provide applications with access to the iSight.
-The list of files that are “managed” by iSight Disabler has grown since it’s initial release for Tiger where disabling only a single driver was enough.
-With Leopard, subsequently with Snow Leopard and Lion, more driver files must be acted upon by iSight Disabler to ensure the iSight is fully “disabled”.
+The gist of the AppleScript is changing the permissions on various driver files that are used to provide applications with access to the iSight.
+The list of files that are managed in such a way by iSight Disabler has grown since the initial release for Tiger where disabling only a single driver was enough.
+With Leopard, subsequently with Snow Leopard and Lion, additional driver files must be acted upon by iSight Disabler to ensure the iSight is fully “disabled”.